 The Abyss is a massive, gaping hole found on an isolated island.
 Filled with various biomes that have their own creatures and fauna, it’s a dangerous place whose true depth remains unknown.
 Within The Abyss one can find countless relics, both valuable museum pieces that look pretty, as well as bizarre technology unlike anything available to the people today.
 Because of that, a lively city has been erected on the island, where people are trained from childhood to delve into The Abyss and retrieve its valuables.

-The world in this show just had me intrigued pretty much from the first episode and onwards.
+The world in Made in Abyss just had me intrigued pretty much from the first episode and onwards.
 I was interested in how the inhabitants of the island structured their society around these treasure hunters going in and out of The Abyss, how they have orphanages that train kids to become the next generation to go in there, and how the current adventurers are seen as heroes and idols.
 At the same time, The Abyss has a lot of mysteries around it that make you want to keep watching to see how they’ll turn out.
 I was especially curious about all the old skeletons found near the treasures, which are always positioned as if they were praying in their final moments.

 The story is about Riko, an orphaned girl whose mother was among the most famous and beloved of explorers.
 Naturally, she follows in her footsteps and is already going down to the first tiers of The Abyss to hunt for relics that keep her orphanage’s finances afloat.
 On one particular outing, however, a friend of her is almost eaten and she winds up endangering herself.
 Just as she is about to turn into a monster’s meal, a beam scares it off.
 Turns out she was saved by a little robot dude who looks remarkably Human.